JacquesLucke/animation_nodes_manual/docs/release_notes/v2_0/mesh.rst

 Transform Polygons
 ==================

 This node was newly added and it transforms input polygons based on an input transformation matrix.
+Note that the individual polygons should be separated from each others for this operation to make sense.

 .. image:: images/transform_polygons.gif